Why Coca-Cola’s “Share A Coke” Campaign Is So Effective

 This dynamic, engaging commercial is a quick and powerful tool that shows users how they can interact with the brand and play along throughout the summer.
 It’s a commercial promoting the recent “Share A Coke” campaign, and creating an urgency for consumers to interact with now that summer is in full swing and consumers have more free time to spare.

 This summer, Coca-Cola is embarking on an initiative that lets users play to win.
-All they have to do is buy a Coke, scan a code and enter to win a number of different prizes — from themes park and concert tickets to another cold, refreshing bottle.
+All they have to do is buy a Coke, scan a code and enter to win a number of different prizes — from the theme park and concert tickets to another cold, refreshing bottle.

 To create a sense of urgency and engage younger crowds, the brand went with an exciting and enthusiastic commercial that takes users on a step-by-step walkthrough of just how they can win.